ericandrewlewis/say-yes-to-https/setup-https.md

 [Let's Encrypt](https://letsencrypt.com) is a new free certificate authority.
 Public beta opens in December 2015.

+## Serve HTTP and HTTPS

-## Configure the site to serve HTTP and HTTPS
+Configure your site to serve both HTTP and HTTPS traffic.

 Mozilla has an [HTTPS configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) which produces boilerplate for adding HTTPS to various web servers.